 MATH 609E

 Completed forms should be returned to your graduate advisor who will sign it and take the required steps.
-For students at PIMS sites, please see this list to find your graduate advisor, for other sites, contacts can be found on the Western Deans' Agreement contact page .
+For students at PIMS sites, please see this list to find your graduate advisor, for other sites, please see the Western Deans' Agreement website .

 The Western Deans' Agreement provides an automatic tuition fee waiver for visiting students.
 Graduate students paying normal required tuition fees at their home institution will not pay tuition fees to the host institution.
 However, students will typically be be required to pay other ancillary fees to the host institution, or explicitly request exemptions (e.g. Insurance or travel fees).
 Details vary by university, so please contact the graduate student advisor at your institution for help completing the form.
 Links to fee information and contact information for PIMS member universities is available below in the WDA section.